Samsingh36/Contact-Form/README.md

 Features

-  .Form Fields:
+  .
+Form Fields:

   1. Name field.
   2. Email field.
+  3. Message field (implemented as a <textarea> for longer messages).
+  4. Submit button.

   .
-Email field.
-.
-Message field (implemented as a <textarea> for longer messages).
-.
-Submit button.

 Submission:

 The form is set to submit data to the specified API URL (https://www.greatfrontend.com/api/questions/contact-form) using the HTTP POST method.